Watonwan County, Minnesota: History

-In 1849, the recently organized Minnesota Territory legislature authorized the creation of nine large counties across the territory.
-In 1853, one of those original counties, Dakota, had a large area partitioned off to create Blue Earth County.
-In 1855 the western part of Blue Earth was partitioned to create Brown County.
-On February 25, 1860, the southern part of Brown was partitioned to create this county, with Madelia as the designated county seat.
-The county was named for its eponymous river, whose name reflects the Dakota word "watanwan," meaning "fish bait" or "plenty of fish."
-The word first appears in the written record on an 1843 map of the area so naming the river.
+In 1849, the new territorial legislature of the recently organized Minnesota Territory authorized the creation of nine large counties across the Territory.
+Four years later, in 1853, one of those original counties of Dakota, had a large area separated and partitioned off to create Blue Earth County.
+Only two years later, by 1855, the western part of Blue Earth was then partitioned to create Brown County.
+Five years later, on February 25, 1860, the southern part of Brown was partitioned to create the county of Watanwan, with the town of Madelia as the original designated county seat.
+The county was named for its eponymous river (Watonwan River, which flows into the Blue Earth River, then the Minnesota River, then eventually into the "Father of Waters" - the Mississippi River, which drains the entire middle of the North American continent), whose name reflects the Dakota native word "watanwan," meaning "fish bait" or "plenty of fish."
+The word first appears in the modern written record on an 1843 map of the area so naming the river.

-In 1869 the first settlers arrived in the area of the future Saint James, and the area began growing.
-In 1870 an extension of the St. Paul and Sioux City Railway was terminated at the village, and railway officials decided to name the terminus Saint James.
-By 1878 the town had grown to the extent that a vote was taken to move the county seat there.
+In 1869, the first European white settlers arrived in the area of the future town of Saint James, and the area began growing.
+In 1870, an extension of the St. Paul and Sioux City Railway was terminated at the village, and railway officials decided to name the terminus Saint James.
+By 1878, that town had grown to the extent that a vote was taken in the county to move the county seat and courthouse there from Madelia.